MALT: Improving Reasoning with Multi-Agent LLM Training: Preliminaries

-\paragraph{Direct Preference Optimisation (DPO)} In SFT, we can exclusively use positive data, such as the data from our training set $\mathcal{D}_{\text{train}}$, in order to improve our test set performance.
-By using preference optimisation, we can also leverage negative examples $y^- \prec y^+$, where $\prec$ means that $y^+$ is preferred over $y^-$.
-While RLHF~\citep{christiano_deep_2017} used to be the preferred preference optimisation strategy, it was recently shown that reinforcement learning can be effectively replaced by a modified supervised learning objective~\citep[DPO]{rafailov2024directpreferenceoptimizationlanguage}:
+\paragraph{Direct Preference Optimisation (DPO)} In SFT, we can exclusively use positive samples in order to improve our test set performance.
+However, using preference optimization also allows us to leverage negative samples, $y^- \prec y^+$, where $\prec$ means that $y^+$ is preferred over $y^-$.
+DPO \citep{rafailov2023direct} is one such method—a more efficient alternative to classical RLHF \citep{christiano_deep_2017}—because instead of employing a full reinforcement learning loop, it directly optimizes the following contrastive objective:

-We assume $\pi_{\text{ref}}$ is a reference policy, typically obtained through SFT. $\mathcal{D}_{\text{train}}$ is a dataset of triplets including both queries and positive/negative outputs.
-Finally, $\sigma$ is the sigmoid function and $\beta$ a scaling parameter.
+We assume $\pi_{\text{ref}}$ is a reference policy, obtained through SFT. $\mathcal{D}_{\text{train}}^\text{DPO}$ is a dataset of triplets including both inputs and positive/negative outputs, and $\beta$ is the hyperparameter scaling reward signal strength.
+We provide a theoretical link between optimizing the DPO objective and the optimal RL policy in Appendix \ref{theory}.